zenrocklabs/zenrock-docs/docs/docs/Hush/hush-technical.md

 2. When spent, the nullifier is permanently recorded
 3. Attempting to spend the same commitment again produces the same nullifier, which is rejected
 4. Knowing a nullifier reveals nothing about which commitment it corresponds to without the spending key

+### Chain-ID Binding (Replay Attack Prevention)

+All Hush proofs are cryptographically bound to a specific chain ID, preventing replay attacks between testnet and mainnet:

+- When generating a proof, the chain ID (e.g., "zenrock-testnet-1" or "zenrock-mainnet-1") is hashed using RPO with a domain separator
+- This `chain_id_hash` is included in the `outputs_commitment` structure verified by the circuit
+- A proof generated on testnet will fail verification on mainnet (and vice versa)

+**Security Property**: Even if an attacker obtains a valid proof from one chain, they cannot replay it on another chain.
+The circuit enforces that the chain ID used during proof generation matches the chain where verification occurs.

+**Implementation Details**:
+- Domain separator: `zenrock.hush.chain_id.v1`
+- Hash formula: `chain_id_hash = RPO(chain_id || CHAIN_ID_DOMAIN)`
+- Verified in: `ComputeOutputsCommitmentV7()` in `merkle.go`

 ### Shield Flow